FirmwGuy/CEP/docs/DOCS-ORIENTATION-GUIDE.md

   - `docs/LICENSING.md` — Licensing split across core, tests, and third-party components.
   - `docs/CEP-FOR-PL-SQL-DEVS.md` — Translation layer for database-centric contributors.
   - `docs/Doxyfile.in` — Doxygen template; helpful when altering documentation tooling.
+  - `docs/GLOSSARY.md` — Acronyms and terminology cheat sheet for non-specialists.

 ## Global Q&A
 - **What do I skim every time I start coding?** Revisit the Core Architecture block, then dip into Data & Storage or Runtime sections that match the subsystem you plan to touch.